-When contributions are made Within the annual allowance, individual contributions up to the level of your earnings qualify for income tax relief, and employer contributions normally reduce taxable profits.
-When the pension fund is invested The scheme pays no UK tax on investment income or capital gains, although dividend income may have effectively been subject to corporation tax for the company paying it and this cannot be reclaimed.
-When you take your pension benefits Within the lifetime allowance, a quarter of the value is normally available as a tax-free lump sum.
+When contributions are made

+Within the annual allowance, individual contributions up to the level of your earnings qualify for income tax relief, and employer contributions normally reduce taxable profits.

+When the pension fund is invested

+The scheme pays no UK tax on investment income or capital gains, although dividend income may have effectively been subject to corporation tax for the company paying it and this cannot be reclaimed.

+When you take your pension benefits

+A quarter of the value is normally available as a tax-free lump sum, up to a lifetime maximum of £268,275 unless you qualify for special protections.
 Income is taxable, but possibly at a lower rate than when you were working.

-When you die Within the lifetime allowance, if you die before age 75, payments made from your pension fund (as lump sums or income) are normally IHT and income tax free.
-This applies whether or not you have started drawing income.
+When you die

+If you die before age 75, payments made from your pension fund (as lump sums or income) are normally IHT and income tax free.
+However, where lump sums exceed £1,073,100 in total the excess may be taxed as income on the recipient.
+We can provide specific advice on the rules currently in place, and changes from April 2024 on request.
 On death at or after age 75, income tax will apply to benefits.

+Pension contributions can offer a particularly effective way to reduce your tax bill whilst also helping you to prepare for retirement so you should make sure you are aware of all the options.